ProIntegritate/CSV-File-Editor/README.md

 # CSV-File-Editor
 A simple CSV File editor.
+Wrote it because i needed it.

+Takes one argument: Filename.
+Field separator should be comma (,).